thomasvrgn/ts-discordjs/README.md

 ---

 <p align="center">
-    Quark is a compiled programming language written in TypeScript.
+    This project is a Discord.js template written in Typescript.
     <br>
 </p>